 Each child starts each week with a ‘clean sheet’.

-Each term children who have not lost any golden time (‘Always Children’) will be rewarded in a special assembly.

-At the end of the year the ‘Always Children’ will be rewarded with a very special treat.

 Circle Time

 Circle Time is the core vehicle of our PSHE programme and is timetabled weekly for all classes and is used additionally as needed.
 In supporting the aims of this policy, Circle Time: